romilly/start-apl/manuscript/Introduction.md

 Here are a few of the myths I still hear about APL, along with my perspective on them.

-### APL is hard to read.
+### Myth: APL is hard to read.

 APL **is** hard to read if you haven't learned the language.

-So is Chinese, but there are over a billion people who have learned to read Chinese, and APL is _much, much_ easier to learn!
+So is Chinese, but there are over a billion people who can read Chinese, and APL is _much, much_ easier to learn!

 It takes most people a few days to 'get their eye in' to the point where the APL characters no longer look strange.
 From then on they can read well-written APL with ease, and they can read bad APL code if they have to.

-### APL is hard to learn
+### Myth: APL is hard to learn

 It  is, for some people, but not for most.
 I've taught hundreds of students, and talked to instructors who have taught thousands more.
 We've had broadly similar experiences.